taranrai/taranrai/README.md

 - 🎓 **Education:** PhD in AI/ML focused on Digital Pathology, MSc in Data Science, Bachelors in Economics and Finance
 - 🛠️ **Expertise:** Data Science, AI/ML Engineering.
-- 🤔 **Interests:** AI agents, Healthcare & Medicine, Finance, AgriTech.
+- 🤔 **Interests:** AI/ML in Veterinary and Human Healthcare & Medicine, Finance, AgriTech, "AI" Agents.

 #### 🌐 Connect with Me